-This Japanese chain has a solid foothold in London, thanks to keeping things short and sweet, with only a few differences in ingredients for its tonkotsu broths.
-The main catch here is that it doesn’t include its signature hanjuku, eggs which you would be a fool not to add on.
-They will rock you’re world so hard.
+Bloomsbury What you’re getting: Original Ramen (with Hanjuku eggs extra) Another Japanese chain that has put a foothold on British soil, KY keeps things short and sweet, with only a few differences in ingredients for its tonkotsu broths.
+The main catch here is that it doesn’t include its signature Hanjuku eggs, which you would be a fool not to add on.
 Another cool thing here is that you can order how you like the noodles: extra firm, firm, regular, or soft.

-This Soho ramen spot is one of the best in the city.
-Its soy-based shoyu ramen is departure from the richer styles and leaves you without the food coma that can happen at other places.
-The best part is its interactive qualities, allowing you to get seriously involved with the amount of broth you want in your mouth.
+Soho What you’re getting: Dipping Ramen While it doesn’t do the creamy tonkotsu style that is so popular, it's made up for by its lightness.
+The soy-based Shoyu Ramen is a departure from the richer styles and leaves you without the food coma that can happen at other places.
+The best part is its interactive qualities, allowing you to judge the exact amount of broth you want.

-Kirazu quietly wows its patrons, and has been doing so for awhile now.
-Granted its miso ramen is pretty spectacular, it’s the daily specials that keep people coming back with loose-waisted trousers and high expectations.
-Pork belly, sesame, extra spice -- it's all pretty tastetacular.
+Soho What you’re getting: Special Ramen Another of the anti-tonkotsu establishments, Kirazu has been quietly wowing us for a while now.
+Although its Miso Ramen is pretty spectacular, it’s its daily specials that keep us coming back with loose-waisted trousers and high expectations.
+Pork belly, sesame, extra spice -- it’ll all be dependably great.

 Sign up here for our daily London email and be the first to get all the food/drink/fun in the city.